Plastic Work Partitioning During Slip- and Twinning-Dominated Deformation in AZ31B Magnesium Alloy

-Due to its high specific strength, the AZ31B magnesium alloy is widely used in the automotive and aviation industries.
+Due to its high specific strength, AZ31B magnesium alloy is widely used in the automotive and aviation industries.
 Its hexagonal close-packed (HCP) crystal structure results in strong elastic-plastic anisotropy when the material is deformed along different directions.
-The macroscopic mechanical response differs significantly when loading is applied parallel or transverse to the unit cell c-axis, which is associated with the activation of different plastic deformation mechanisms: mechanical twinning dominates when loading is parallel to the c-axis, whereas dislocation slip prevails under transverse loading \cite{wang2014,knezevic2010}.
-Among the various twinning modes, the most prevalent are $\{10\bar{1}2\}\langle10\bar{1}1\rangle$ extension twinning and $\{10\bar{1}1\}\langle10\bar{1}2\rangle$ contraction twinning, activated by tensile and compressive loading along the c-axis, respectively \cite{barnett2007,sun2014}.
-AZ31B alloy, while polycrystalline in industrial applications, typically develops a strong fibre texture during processing.
-After extrusion, for instance, the c-axes of most grains are oriented nearly perpendicular to the extrusion direction (ED).
-Consequently, the mechanical response becomes highly anisotropic when tested along or transverse to the ED.
-Dislocation slip is readily activated during loading along the ED, while mechanical twinning is more likely to occur under transverse loading \cite{yi2006,jiang2007,frydrych2020}.
+The macroscopic mechanical response differs significantly when loading is applied parallel or transverse to the unit cell c-axis, which is associated with the activation of different mechanisms of plastic deformation: mechanical twinning dominates when the loading is parallel to the c-axis, whereas dislocation slip dominates when the loading is transverse \cite{wang2014,knezevic2010}.
+Among the various twinning modes, the most prevalent in magnesium alloys are $\{10\bar{1}2\}\langle10\bar{1}1\rangle$ extension twinning and $\{10\bar{1}1\}\langle10\bar{1}2\rangle$ contraction twinning, activated by tensile and compressive loading along the c-axis, respectively \cite{barnett2007,sun2014}.
+AZ31B alloy, while polycrystalline in industrial applications, typically develops a strong fiber texture during processing.
+After extrusion, for instance, the c-axes of most grains are oriented nearly perpendicularly to the extrusion direction (ED).
+Consequently, the mechanical response becomes highly anisotropic, depending on whether it is tested along the ED or transverse to the ED.
+Dislocation slip is readily activated during loading along the ED, but mechanical twinning is more likely to occur under transverse loading \cite{yi2006,jiang2007,frydrych2020}.
+The competition between dislocation slip and deformation twinning not only governs the anisotropy but also greatly influences the strain hardening, strain localization, and fracture behavior.
+A quantitative understanding of how these mechanisms accommodate plastic strain is therefore essential for predicting the mechanical response of textured magnesium alloys.